gSchool/quick-check-20170113/README.md

 ### Write a function that reverses an array in place, using the above `swap()` function

-- Implement the function using only
+- Implement the function using only (but not necessarily all)
   - basic operations (`[]`, `+`, `-`, `++`, `let`, etc.)
   - loops
   - `Array.length`